Charge rate

 Calculating the SAC Charge

-The department, using ICS data, records the number of SACs reported by a party and brought into Australian territory in each quarterly period.
+The department, using ICS data, records the number of SACs based on date reported by a party in each quarterly period.

-The total liability is calculated by multiplying the number of SACs by 36 cents.
+The total liability is calculated by multiplying the number of SACs by the charge rate.

 The charge applies to short form, long form, and cargo report SACs.